 Patient will present as → a 6-year old female who is being seen for a routine well-child exam is noted to have multiple teardrop-shaped growths partially obstructing the nasal passages.
 The child has a history of chronic sinusitis and recurring ear infections.
 As an astute PA, you order a sweat chloride test.

-Nasal polyps appear as pale, boggy masses on the nasal mucosa.
+Nasal polyps (NP) are noncancerous growths within the nose or sinuses that appear as pale, boggy masses on the nasal mucosa

 A 3-month course of topical nasal corticosteroid is the initial treatment choice.
-This is effective for small polyps and can reduce the need for surgical intervention.
-Oral steroids (6-day taper) can also help reduce size.
+This is effective for small polyps and can reduce the need for surgical intervention

 perennial allergic rhinitis